bbyars/mountebank/README.md

 ![how it works](https://github.com/bbyars/mountebank/blob/master/src/public/images/overview.gif?raw=true)

-See [getting started](https://www.mbtest.org/docs/gettingStarted) guide for more information.
+See [getting started](http://localhost:2525/docs/gettingStarted) guide for more information once you have it running locally.

 ## Install and Run